viamrobotics/docs/docs/use-cases/image-data.md

 **1. Configure a camera**

 On your [machine's page](#prerequisites), configure any camera component.
-If you are nor sure what to use, start with a [webcam](/components/camera/webcam/).
+If you are not sure what to use, start with a [webcam](/components/camera/webcam/).

 {{% /tablestep %}}
 {{% tablestep link="/services/data/"%}}